guardian/frontend/docs/02-architecture/facia/facia-monitoring.md

 * __Metric__  : the difference between the most recent timestamp of a front's various `collection.json` files, and the timestamp of that front's `pressed.json` file.
 This is checked 10 seconds after any edit; the result itself should be below 10 seconds.

 * __Consequence__ : if the metric exceeds 10 seconds, an "orange" alert appears in the tool UI with an option to "try again".
-The condition occurs on occasion due to momentary high latency somewhere in network, and generally does not reproduce itself on retry.
+The condition occurs on occasion due to momentary high latency somewhere in network, and generally does not recur on retry.